 In the event of bankruptcy, there is a real chance that some/all of your deferred compensation will be lost.
 Even if you leave the company with your cash before bankruptcy, in certain cases, the court can claw back these funds if you had prior knowledge that your employer was no longer a going concern.
 Each situation will be unique to the facts and circumstances of that particular case; consulting an attorney is highly recommended in this situation.

-What can happen if the company is bought out?
+What happens to deferred compensation plans if the company is sold?

 There are a number of different possible outcomes in this situation.
 Unfortunately, although the question may be simple, the underlying rules are very detailed and outside the scope of this article.
 At a high level, depending on the nature of the transaction (IPO, stock sale, asset sale, or change in control) and whether the employee continues employment, the supplemental executive retirement plan may be continued, accelerated and paid, or terminated.

 If the plan terminates, you’ll likely receive the entire amount in a lump sum.
-This may trigger a huge unforeseen taxable event.
+This may trigger a huge unforeseen taxable event, potentially alongside payouts of stock compensation too.

 Are there any alternatives to deferred compensation plans?